- Email me

 My guest this week says he has to treat music with kid gloves.
 If he’s sitting at a dinner party and music is playing, he’s likely to get so distracted that he zones out of the real room.
 This is a familiar scenario to me too.
 And he’s definitely a writer who has found himself piecing together a novel from many of these moments of surprised distraction – where a track heard by chance perfectly fits the story problem his mind is mulling over.
 His novel is the story of a disillusioned man learning the way to feel alive once more, his name is Wayne Clark, and he’s on the Red Blog with his Undercover Soundtrack.

-Aretha Franklin, authors, background music, Charlie Parker, contemporary fiction, Curtis Mayfield, Desert Island Discs, dinner party, Dizzy Gillespie), drama, Duke Ellington, entertainment, frank sinatra, Freddie Hubbard, he & She, jazz, Johnny Hodges, Lambert Hendriks, Lambert Hendriks and Ross, literary fiction, literary novels, male writers, music, music for writers, music for writing, My Memories of a Future Life, Nail Your Novel, playlist for writers, Roz Morris, saxophone, Sly and The Family Stone, The Temptations, The Undercover Soundtrack, undercover soundtrack, Wayne Clark, Wilson Pickett, writers, writing, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing to music
+Aretha Franklin, authors, background music, Charlie Parker, contemporary fiction, Curtis Mayfield, Desert Island Discs, dinner party, Dizzy Gillespie), Duke Ellington, frank sinatra, Freddie Hubbard, he & She, jazz, Johnny Hodges, Lambert Hendriks, Lambert Hendriks and Ross, literary fiction, literary novels, male writers, music, music for writers, music for writing, My Memories of a Future Life, Nail Your Novel, playlist for writers, Roz Morris, saxophone, Sly and The Family Stone, The Temptations, The Undercover Soundtrack, undercover soundtrack, Wayne Clark, Wilson Pickett, writers, writing, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing to music

 Usually I write from beginning to end with no gaps.
 This time, I’m writing the characters’ final scenes and retracing.